 - Either you simply fold down the rubber covers and you are done.
-You can, but you do not have to apply glue on the inside of the rubber covers - Or you put the rubber plugs back in and seal the hole with some silicone, thus restoring the water tightness.
+You can, but you do not have to apply softglue on the inside of the rubber covers - 2) Or you put the rubber plugs back in and seal the hole with some silicone, thus restoring the water tightness.
 But you only need this for permanent wet use, e.g. on a ship or in a rain forest.
-Then simply fold down the rubber covers, glue them and you are done.
+Then simply fold down the rubber covers, glue them using soft-glue and you are done.